thomasloven/lovelace-auto-entities/README.md

 ## How it works
 `auto-entities` creates a list of entities by:
-1. Including every entitiy given in `entities:` (this allow nesting of `auto-entities`if you'd want to do that for some reason...)
+1. Including every entity given in `entities:` (this allow nesting of `auto-entities`if you'd want to do that for some reason...)
 2. Include every entity listed in a `filter.template` evaluation
 3. Include all entities that matches **ALL** options of **ANY** filter in the `filter.include` section.
 The same entity may be included several times by different filters.
 4. Remove all entities that matches **ALL** options on **ANY** filter in the `filter.exclude` section.